aws-samples/amazon-transcribe-live-meeting-assistant/README.md

    <img src="./images/readme-call-ended.png" alt="Call Ended" width="400"/>

-### Use the LMA UI Stream Audio tab to stream from your microphone and any browser based audio application
+### Option 2: Use the LMA UI Stream Audio tab to stream from your microphone and any browser based audio application

 The browser extension is the most convenient way to stream metadata and audio from the supported meeting web apps.
 But you can also use LMA to stream from any browser based softphone, meeting app, or any other audio source playing in your browser, using the very convenient **Stream Audio** tab that is built into the LMA UI.
 Try it!